nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/explore.md

 ## FHIR Conformance ##

-- SHOULD declare a Conformance identifying the list of profiles and message bundles supported.
+- SHOULD declare a Conformance identifying the list of profiles and Message Bundles supported.